|

 element is central

-to the user's interaction with the List
+to the user's interaction with the List.
+On devices

 that have a dedicated